-The Blocks 29-32 Project ("Project") is subject to the Mission Bay South Redevelopment Plan (the "Redevelopment Plan"), and lies within the Commercial Industrial/Retail zone, Zone 'A' and Height Zone 5 (HZ-5) as described in the Redevelopment Plan.
+The Blocks 29-32 Project ("Project") is subject to the Mission Bay South Redevelopment Plan (the "Redevelopment Plan"), and lies within the

+Commercial Industrial/Retail zone, Zone 'A' and Height Zone 5 (HZ-5) as described in the Redevelopment Plan.
 In accordance with the OPA, the Project requires approval by the OCII Commission of a new Major Phase application for Blocks 29-32 that describes the proposed uses, development intensities, height, bulk, and massing of proposed structures.
 This Major Phase submittal will supplant any previous Major Phase applications approved for Blocks 29-32.

-Prior to the final approval of this Major Phase application by the OCII Commission, the Golden State Warriors will request concurrent OCII approval of amendments to the Mission Bay South Design for Development ("D4D"), Mission Bay South Streetscape Master Plan, and Mission Bay South Signage Master Plan, and non-material changes to the Mission Bay South Infrastructure Plan, applicable to the proposed development for Blocks 29-32.
-This action is necessary to allow the OCII Commission and staff to make the consistency findings required for Major Phase approval.
-A preliminary list of D4D items that may require amendment prior to approval of the Project is included for reference as Appendix A of this Major Phase application.
+Prior to the final approval of this Major Phase application by the OCII Commission, the Golden State Warriors will request concurrent OCII approval of amendments to the Mission Bay South Design for Development ("D4D") and Mission Bay South Streetscape Master Plan, and non-material changes to the MissionBay South Infrastructure Plan, applicable to the proposed development for Blocks 29-32.
 The Project will also require approval by the OCII Commission of a Combined Basic Concept and Schematic Designs ("Schematic Designs") package.
 Even though the site has received a Prop M allocation, each building having an office component subject to Prop M will also undergo design review and approval by the Planning Commission, in accordance with Section 321 of the Planning Code.

-Finally, it is anticipated that in connection with this Major Phase approval, the OCII Executive Director will be making the findings required under Section 302 of the Redevelopment Plan to define the proposed Event Center as a permitted secondary use within the Commercial Industrial/Retail zone (Assembly and Entertainment: Nighttime Entertainment and/or Recreation Building).
+Finally, it is anticipated that in connection with this Major Phase approval, the OCII Executive Director will be making the findings required under Section 302 of the Redevelopment Plan to define the proposed Event Center as a permitted secondary use within the Commercial Industrial/Retail zone.
 The Project's other proposed uses are principal uses under the Redevelopment Plan.

 The Golden State Warriors will seek required approvals by the City's Department of Public Works (DPW) and Board of Supervisors of a tentative and final subdivision map for Blocks 29-32, which would be approved after OCII approval of the Major Phase application.
 The subdivision map may include separate land or air space parcels for individual structures on-site and will allow for commercial condominiums.
-The subdivision map will include the required offers of dedication for those portions of Blocks 29-32 designated for public improvements by the master developer, including the land intended for the re-aligned Terry Francois Boulevard.
+The subdivision map will include the required offers of dedication for those portions of Blocks 29-32 designated for public improvements by the master developer.